leighajarett/bigquery-guide.github.io/pages/1_resource_concepts/tables.md

 - **Data access** can also be controlled at the table, row and column levels.
 More details on data governance are discussed later
 - **Metadata** such as descriptions and labels can be used for surfacing information to end users and as tags for monitoring
-- **Expiration:** When you create a  table in BigQuery you are able to specify an expiration time - this allows you to create temporary tables like you might in another database like SQL Server
+- **Expiration:** When you create a  table in BigQuery you are able to specify an expiration time
 - **Creating & Managing:** You can create and manage a table either directly in the UI, through the API / Client SDKs or in a SQL query using a [DDL statement](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-definition-language).
 You can see information about tables directly in the UI nested underneath your datasets.
+- **Temporary Tables:** You can also create a temporary table using the [TEMP or TEMPORARY keyword](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-definition-language#temporary_tables), this table can then be referenced for the duration of the script
+- **Cached Tables:** BigQuery writes all query results to a table - one either explicitly identified by the user or to a [cached results table](https://cloud.google.com/bigquery/docs/cached-results).
+Temporary, cached results tables are maintained per-user, per-project.
+There are no storage costs for temporary tables.

 ### Schemas and Data Types
 When you create a table in BigQuery, you can provide a schema or leverage autodetect.
 Schemas can also include **column descriptions.** BigQuery supports several different data types which are listed below, including arrays, structs and geographys.
 You can learn more about working with table schemas here.